kiramclean/notes/talks/software_for_the_internet.md

 true
 ```

-^ An elixir process can make decisions about itself and change its own state, can spawn more processes, and can send messages to other processes, that's pretty much it.
+^ - An elixir process can make decisions about itself and change its own state, can spawn more processes, and can send messages to other processes, that's pretty much it.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---